blee2125/blee2125/README.md

-👋 Hi, I’m @blee2125 (brandon lee)
+My interests include writing code👨🏼‍💻, 🚲biking, 🛶outdoor activities, and trying new recipes🥑.

-I’m interested in code, 🚲biking, 🛶outdoor activities, and trying new recipes🥑.
+I’m currently learning/playing with the MERN stack(mongoDB, express.js, react, node.js) to create a few apps.

-🌱 I’m currently learning/playing with the MERN stack(mongoDB, express.js, react, node.js).
+I have experience with the following: Ruby, Ruby on Rails, JavaScript, React, PostgreSQL, MongoDB

 Need to reach me? {📫email: blee2125@gmail.com}